How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 Option #3 – 20 and 30 Years Combined

-A $500,000, 25-year term policy combined with a $1,000,000, 20-year term policy will cost Bilal $96.12 per month.
-That means he has $1.5 million dollars of coverage from age 35 to 55 and then $500,000 from age 56 to 60.
-Also, his premiums will decrease to $45.86 per month for the last 5 policy years.
+A $500,000, 25-year term policy combined with a $1,000,000, 20-year term policy will cost Bilal $96.12 monthly.
+That means he has 1.5 million dollars of coverage from age 35 to 55 and then $500,000 from age 56 to 60.
+Also, his monthly premiums will decrease to $45.86 for the last five policy years.

-How Much Life Insurance Do I need - Calculator Method
+How Much Life Insurance Do I Need – Calculator Method

-If you’re a numbers person like me then this is the method for you.
+If you’re a numbers person like me, then this is the method for you.

 We’re going to look at the following:

-- Insured’s age and the age of any dependents
+• The insured’s age and the age of any dependents

-- Annual income and how much of it you want to leave for your loved ones
+• Annual income and how much of it you want to leave for your loved ones

-- Mortgage balance and amortization
+• Mortgage balance and amortization

-- Other debt – credit cards, LOCs, car loans, etc.
+• Other debt – credit cards, LOCs, car loans, etc.

-- Post-secondary school costs for your kids
+• Post-secondary school costs for your kids

-- Your assets – real estate, savings, registered and unregistered investments
+• Your assets – real estate, savings, registered and unregistered investments

 Calculator Example